 fbpx

 Work experience is an important part of your Medicine application.
-Have a look at this guide to find out what is required, what is considered ‘valuable’ work experience, and how you’ll need to reflect on it.
+Have a look at this guide to find out what is required, what is considered ‘valuable’ work experience, how you’ll need to reflect on it and how we can help.

 Why Do I Need Work Experience For Medicine?